broadinstitute/warp/website/docs/Pipelines/Optimus_Pipeline/README.md

 #### Sample data input

 Each 10x v2 and v3 3’ sequencing experiment generates triplets of FASTQ files for any given sample.
-Optimus takes the FASTQs list below as input.
-The pipeline is optimized for samples under 100 GB.
-To run larger samples, increasing the memory (the `machine_mem_mb` attribute) on the STARsoloFastq task.
+Optimus takes the FASTQs listed below as input.

 1. Forward reads (`r1_fastq`) containing the unique molecular identifier (UMI) and CB sequences
 2. Reverse reads (`r2_fastq`) containing the alignable genomic information from the mRNA transcript